DakshMakhija/DakshMakhija/README.md

 - 👋 Hi, I’m @DakshMakhija
 - 👀 I’m interested in ...
-AI &ML
+Development
-- 🌱 I’m currently learning ...android developement
+- 🌱 I’m currently learning ...
+DSA
 - 💞️ I’m looking to collaborate on ...
-Python project
+Flutter Project
 - 📫 How to reach me ...
-Email - dakshmakhija984@gmail.com
+Email - dakshmakhija978@gmail.com

 <!---
 DakshMakhija/DakshMakhija is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.